Property Investment Scams & How To Avoid Them

 Often this can be because their complexity makes them particularly vulnerable to manipulation.
 With many ways to structure a joint venture partnership or property purchase it can create unaligned incentives.

-The safest approach to avoid a property investment scam like this often places the property in the funding partner's name, securing their investment through direct ownership.
-Yet increasingly, we're seeing proposals where investors are asked to transfer funds directly to the operator's account – an arrangement that can leave investors dangerously exposed.
+A safer structure for a property investment arrangement like this often places the property in the funding partner's name, securing their investment through direct ownership.
+Yet increasingly, we're seeing proposals where investors are asked to transfer funds directly to the operator's account - an arrangement that can leave investors dangerously exposed.

-Property Scam # 3 - Avoid Large Reservation Charges
+Property Scam # 3 - Large Reservation Charges

 Number three is all about deposits.
 When you reserve a property you want to buy, whether it's with an investment company or some other source, there will be some process requiring a deposit.